 Side Effects of a Spinal Cord Injury

 The side effects that follow a spinal cord injury can severely affect the quality of life and can last for a very long time.
 Information on the complications that can arise in the aftermath of a spinal cord injury will enable you to be better prepared mentally and financially and also approach the legal aspects of your case with greater clarity.
-The Law Offices of Alex R. Hernandez Jr. take particular care in considering all future issues that may arise out of a spinal injury and prepare a strong case for compensation.
+Alex R. Hernandez Jr. can take particular care in considering all future issues that may arise out of a spinal injury and prepare a strong case for compensation.

 Pain is a serious issue.
 You may feel pain in parts of the body with sensation present and those parts that have lost the ability to feel any sensation.
 Most pain associated with SCI is chronic and is invariably related to nerve damage.